Agents that are expected to be reporting(green) are in a non-reporting state(red), or vice versa within the agent overview.

 This setting controls when the server will disconnect the agent.
 When an agent checks in during its normal polling interval, after it has transferred all data, and then remains idle.
 After 30 seconds of this idle connection, the server will initiate a disconnect on the agent.
 This is considered normal and default behaviour.
 This should be left at the default of 30 seconds.

 Enforce General Settings

 Not reporting time

 When navigating to System -> Settings -> General within Enforce, there is a setting labelled ‘Show Agent as "Not Reporting" after’.
 This setting controls how long Endpoint Server will wait before it reports to Enforce that the agent has stopped reporting.
 The default is 18 hours.
-This setting can be raised or lowered depending on preferences, however it cannot be made lower than ServerCommunicator.CONNECT_POLLING_INTERVAL_SECONDS.int.
+This setting can be raised or lowered depending on preferences, however, it cannot be made lower than ServerCommunicator.CONNECT_POLLING_INTERVAL_SECONDS.int.
 Best practice for the "Agents not reporting after" interval is 18 - 72 hr.
 See Article 161961 for more details.

 Server Properties files